postmanlabs/postman-mcp-server/README.md

 Postman supports the following tool configurations:

 - **Minimal** — (Default) Only includes essential tools for basic Postman operations This offers faster performance and simplifies use for those who only need basic Postman operations.
 Ideal for users who want to modify a single Postman elements, such as collections, workspaces, or environments.
 - **Full** — Includes all available Postman API tools (100+ tools).
-This configuration is ideal for users who engage in advanced collabration and Postman's Enterprise features.
+This configuration is ideal for users who engage in advanced collaboration and Postman's Enterprise features.

 ### Use Cases